Graduate Department of Human Development and Family Science

 FAD 6917.
 Research Methods in Family and Child Sciences (3).
 Prerequisites: At least one graduate-level research course, doctoral students only, statistics, permission of the instructor.
 Overview of research methods currently in use in studying individuals, families, and children.

 FAD 6930r.
 Special Topics: Marital and Family Therapy–Topics Vary (3–9).
-Doctoral students only and instructor permission.
+Prerequisites: Doctoral student standing and instructor permission.
 Each topic may be taken only once.
-May be repeated within the same term to a maximum of nine semester hours.
+May be repeated within the same term to a maximum of nine credit hours.

 FAD 6935r.
 Special Topics: Family and Child Development–Topics Vary (3–9).
 May be repeated to a maximum of nine semester hours but each topic may only be taken once.

 FAD 6940r.
 Practicum in Marital and Family Therapy (1–5).
 (S/U grade only).
-Doctoral students in marriage and family therapy program only.
-May be repeated to a maximum of twenty-one semester hours.
+Prerequisite: Doctoral student in marriage and family therapy program.
+May be repeated to a maximum of twenty-one credit hours.

 FAD 8944r.
 Internship in Marriage and Family Therapy (1–12).
 (S/U grade only).
 Prerequisite: MFT major status.
 Corequisite: FAD 8964.
 This internship provides supervised practical field experience in various professional settings related to couple and family therapy, including human services, agencies, hospitals, educational facilities, and government.
 May be repeated to a maximum of twelve semester hours.